nuitrcs/intro-programming-python/README.md

+**NOTE: Materials are in the process of being updated for Summer 2018.**

 # Intro to Python Workshop Materials

 The materials here are split into 4 parts, usually covered in separate sessions during in-person workshops.
 Each part has lecture notes that the instructor will work from as well as exercise files, both with and without answers (you'll learn more if you don't cheat!).